 Inflammatory markers (e.g., serum C-reactive protein, erythrocyte sedimentation rate, interleukins, lactate dehydrogenase, procalcitonin, amyloid A, and ferritin)

 Serum creatine kinase and myoglobin.

 Laboratory abnormalities – in particular, lymphopenia, leukocyte abnormalities, and other markers of systemic inflammation – are less common in children.
 Most patients (62%) with asymptomatic disease present with normal laboratory parameters.
 Of those with laboratory abnormalities, leukopenia, lymphopenia, elevated lactate dehydrogenase, and elevated C-reactive protein were the most common findings.

-Collect blood and sputum specimens for culture in patients with severe or critical disease to rule out other causes of lower respiratory tract infection and sepsis, especially patients with an atypical epidemiological history.
+Cultures are required to rule out other causes of lower respiratory tract infection and sepsis, especially in patients with an atypical epidemiological history.
 Specimens should be collected prior to starting empirical antimicrobials if possible.

 Radial artery puncture animated demonstration

 There are three main methods for detecting SARS-CoV-2 infection: